CityofToronto/bdit_data-sources/README.md

 The `assets` directory stores [airflow](https://github.com/CityofToronto/bdit_team_wiki/blob/master/install_instructions/airflow.md) processes related to various assets that we help manage, such as datasets related to Vision Zero.
 Below are the assets that we have automated so far.

 ### Traffic Signals
-Traffic-related indicators (Leading Pedestrian Intervals, Audible Pedestrian Signals, Pedestrian Crossovers, Traffic Signals, and LED Blankout Signs) are obtained from several different tables in the SignalView Oracle database.
+Traffic-related indicators (Leading Pedestrian Intervals, Audible Pedestrian Signals, Pedestrian Crossovers, Traffic Signals, and Red Light Cameras) are periodically pulled from OpenData.
 These indicators are used to populate the Vision Zero map and dashboard.
 We have developed a process using Airflow to automatically connect to the database, extract the data needed, and store to our RDS Postgres database.
 See the README file in `assets/traffic_signals` for details about the source datasets and how they are combined into a final table made up of the following data elements.

 #### Data Elements
 Field Name|Description|Type